ompl/ompl/doc/markdown/planners.md

   - [Batch Informed Trees (BIT*)](\ref gBITstar)<br> An anytime asymptotically optimal algorithm that uses heuristics to order and bound the search for optimal solutions. _It uses the general cost framework._
   - [Advanced BIT* (ABIT*)](\ref gABITstar)<br> An extension to BIT* that uses advanced graph-search techniques to find initial solutions faster. _It uses the general cost framework._
   - [Adaptively Informed Trees (AIT*)](\ref gAITstar)<br> An anytime asymptotically optimal algorithm that simultaneously estimates and exploits problem-specific heuristics. _It uses the general cost framework._
+  - [Effort Informed Trees (EIT*)](\ref gEITstar)<br> An anytime asymptotically optimal algorithm that leverages multiple sources of information to improve performance. _It uses the general cost framework._
   - [Lower Bound Tree RRT (LBTRRT)](\ref gLBTRRT)<br> An asymptotically near-optimal version of RRT.
   - [Sparse Stable RRT](\ref gSST)<br> SST is an asymptotically near-optimal incremental version of RRT.
   - [Transition-based RRT (T-RRT)](\ref gTRRT)<br> T-RRT does not give any hard optimality guarantees, but tries to find short, low-cost paths. _It uses the general cost framework._